lazaret/anuket/docs/anuket_tutorial.rst

 this tutorial we will use SQLite.

 For this tutorial we will asume than they are already installed on your computer.
-If it's not the case, please install them.
+If it's not the case, please install them first.

 Prepare the isolated environment